SteevePere/nestjs-lerna-compose/README.md

 # II.
 Testing

-I have written both unit tests and end-to-end tests for the Users module .
+I have written both unit tests and end-to-end tests for the Users module.
 See the "Code structure" section to locate them easily.

 ## 1. Unit tests